ricard2k/jmri-electron/pages/index.md

       excerpt: How to connect with your layouth.
       cta: Read more
       url: '#'
-    - title: Entities
+    - title: Tables
-      excerpt: Manage entities like turnouts, signals, sensors, blocks.
+      excerpt: Manage entities like turnouts, signals, sensors, blocks, paths...
       cta: Read more
       url: '#'
     - title: Automation
-      excerpt: From a minimal dispatch system to a full automated layouth run.
+      excerpt: Start with a minimal dispatch system and reach a full automated running layout.
       cta: Read more
       url: '#'
 ---